hooper-engineering/particle-retained-atomic/README.md

-  float lastReportBaroKpa;        // last reported barometric pressure (kPa) time_t lastReportTime;          // last reported time (Unix time) uint32_t reconnectCount;        // number of reconnection attempts bool hasGoodReading;            // device has registered on the network
+  float lastReportBaroKpa;        // last reported barometric pressure (kPa) time_t lastReportTime;          // last reported time (Unix time) uint32_t reconnectCount;        // number of reconnection attempts bool hasGoodReading;            // a good measurement has been taken

 } retainedData_t;

+// This is the value that will be set when the library first runs or is
-const retainedData_t PRAInitVals = {-1000, -1000, 0, 0, false};
+// unable to restore the state due to a problem const retainedData_t PRAInitVals = {-1000, -1000, 0, 0, false};
 ```

-(This is the value that will be set when the library first runs or is unable to restore the state due to a problem)

 Next declare **two** save areas of your custom struct type as `retained` and a `ParticleRetainedAtomicData_t` which maintains state for the `ParticleRetainedAtomic` object: